EtherealDivine/Web-Hacking-Tools/README.md

     <li><a href="https://hub.docker.com/r/koutto/jok3r/">Jok3r</a>: Jok3r is a framework that helps penetration testers with network infrastructure and web security assessments.
 Its goal is to automate as much as possible in order to quickly identify and exploit “low-hanging fruit” and “quick win” vulnerabilities on most common TCP/UDP services and most common web technologies (servers, CMS, languages…).</li>
     <li><a href="https://github.com/nahamsec/JSParser">JSParser</a>: A python 2.7 script using Tornado and JSBeautifier to parse relative URLs from JavaScript files.
 This is especially useful for discovering AJAX requests when performing security research or bug bounty hunting.</li>
     <li><a href="https://github.com/guelfoweb/knock">Knockpy</a>: Knockpy is a python tool designed to enumerate subdomains on a target domain through a word list.
 It is designed to scan for a DNS zone transfer and bypass the wildcard DNS record automatically, if it is enabled.
 Knockpy now supports queries to VirusTotal subdomains, you can set the API_KEY within the config.json file.</li>
+    <li><a href="https://github.com/projectdiscovery/katana">Katana</a>: Katana is tool written in Go and is a fast crawler focused on execution in automation
+pipelines offering both headless and non-headless crawling</li>
     <li><a href="https://github.com/nahamsec/lazyrecon">lazyrecon</a>: This is an assembled collection of tools for performing recon.</li>
     <li><a href="https://github.com/nahamsec/lazys3">lazys3</a>: A Ruby script to brute-force for AWS s3 buckets using different permutations.</li>
     <li><a href="https://github.com/robertdavidgraham/masscan">Masscan</a>: This is an Internet-scale port scanner.
 It can scan the entire Internet in under 6 minutes, transmitting 10 million packets per second, all from a single machine.</li>